fabric8-analytics/fabric8-analytics.github.io/_includes/CREDENTIALS.md

 ## Libraries.io

 It is pretty easy to set up Librearies.io credentials.
 Just jump to the official site.
+It can be synced with your [GitHub] account.
+Once that is done, head to the `Settings` and there should be the `API Key`.
+In the environment file, you can find it as a `LIBRARIES_IO_TOKEN`.

 <br>